columnflow/columnflow/docs/user_guide/task_array_functions.md

 ## Introduction

-A streamlined view of this task structure and the dependencies between them can be seen in the figure below (more complex parts of the graph, e.g. those related to cutflows or machine learning, are hidden for the purpose of clarity here).
+A streamlined view of this task structure and the dependencies between them can be seen in the figure below (more complex parts of the graph, e.g. those related to cutflows or machine learning, are hidden for the purpose of clarity here; see [our wiki](https://github.com/columnflow/columnflow/wiki#default-task-graph) for an update-to-date version of the current graph).

 - Each box denotes a specific task.
 - Arrows indicate dependencies between them, usually in the form of persistently stored data.